Swapna Raveendranath, DDS

 What’s involved with a dental crown procedure?

-A dental crown procedure generally requires at least two visits to the dentist.
+A dental crown procedure generally requires at least two visits to your Fremont dentist.
 The first visit will include X-rays so the Shine Dental team can evaluate the tooth in question.

 Next, your Shine Dental dentist uses a local anesthetic to numb the tooth and its surrounding tissue.
 The tooth is filed down or built up so that the crown will fit properly and securely.
 After the tooth is prepared, your dentist takes an impression of your teeth.
 The impression will go to the dental lab and be used to create a custom crown.